montyr75/da_bootcamp/courses/start_programming_with_dart/more_about_function_parameters/instructions.md

 myFunction("Bob", 54, retired: true);
 ```

 Boolean parameters are great candidates for being named, as it makes the function call much clearer for anyone reading the code.
-Just remember that if there isn't a default value in the function's declaration, it will default to `null`, which is not a valid boolean value.
+Just remember that if there isn't a default value in the function's declaration and the parameter's type is nullable, it will default to `null`, which is not a valid boolean value.

 #### Mixing Positional and Named Optional Parameters